elixirschool/elixirschool/lessons/en/basics/functions.md

 ## Anonymous Functions

-Just as the name implies, an anonymous function has no name.
+As the name implies, an anonymous function has no name.
 As we saw in the `Enum` lesson, these are frequently passed to other functions.
 To define an anonymous function in Elixir we need the `fn` and `end` keywords.
 Within these we can define any number of parameters and function bodies separated by `->`.